 Entry & Exit Formalities

 Travelers should have their passport valid for at least six months beyond their departure date.
-When arriving by air, US citizens must show a return ticket or open-jaw onward ticket.
+When arriving by air, US citizens must show a return ticket or an open-jaw onward ticket.

 Upon arrival, immigration officials may only stamp 30 days into a passport though the limit is 180 days.
 If this happens, explain how many more days you need, supported by an exit ticket for onward or return travel.